tfha/syntetic_rock_joint_generation_for_ml/README.md

 | `rock_masks`              | `20250601` | `rock_masks/base/v20250601/`  | Mask set for 20250601 base            | Monthly          |
 | `rock_masks_incremental`  | `latest`   | `rock_masks/incremental/`     | Accumulating weekly mask batches      | Weekly           |

-The workflow for uploading and registering new data assets is as follows:

-- **Weekly workflow**
+**Production workflows:**

-    - Append new data to `rock_images/incremental/YYYY_MM_DD/`
-    - Register or reference only the parent `incremental/` directory as a single Azure ML input
+- **Weekly workflow:** Append new data to `rock_images/incremental/YYYY_MM_DD/`, register the parent `incremental/` directory as a single Azure ML input, and train using both base and incremental datasets.
-    - Train your model using:
-        - `rock_images:<current_base_version>`
-        - `rock_images/incremental/`

-- **Monthly workflow**
-    - Merge base and incremental data into a new folder: `rock_images/base/vYYYYMMDD/`
-    - Register this merged folder as a new Azure ML data asset version
-    - Optionally archive or delete old incremental folders
+- **Monthly workflow:** Merge base and incremental data into a new versioned folder, register as a new Azure ML data asset version, and optionally archive old incremental folders.
-    - Update references to use the new base version for the next month

 #### Submitting Training Jobs to Azure ML